 The Vikings, those fascinating sea raiders and explorers who spread around the globe like the flu during winter.
 They even reached as far as Russia and Ukraine, where they helped to create a state called Kievan Rus’.
 And both nations’ common origins, are one of the reasons they fight bitterly like cats and dogs.
 But what role did the Vikings play on it?

 #1 How Kievan Rus’ was founded

-According to the Russian Primary Chronicle, in 862, three Varangians brothers, were invited by a conglomeration of Eastern Slavs’ tribes, from modern northern Russia and Ukraine, to rule over them.
+According to the Russian Primary Chronicle, in 862, three Varangians brothers, were invited by a conglomeration of East Slavs, Finns and other Baltic people, from modern Russia, Belarus, and Ukraine, to rule over them.
 Varangians was the name given to Norse warriors and traders in Eastern Europe, famous for serving as mercenaries and bodyguards for the Emperor of Byzantium.

 These Varangians brothers were called Rurik, Sineus and Trevor, and after the last two passed away, Rurik was left as the sole ruler of the eastern lands.
 Rurik initially settled in Staraya Ladoga, on the shores of Lake Ladoga.
 But later sailed down the river and founded, or established himself in Novgorod (new city).

 In 879 Rurik died, and since his son Igor wasn’t of age, his kinsman Oleg took control.
 Trade with Byzantium was in crescendo, and to protect the route’s eastern flank from the incursions of the aggressive Khazar neighbours, Oleg conquered Kiev from his brothers, Askold and Dir.
 Brothers are never good at sharing, especially if you’re Viking.

 The conquest of Kiev marked the official start of the medieval state of Kievan Rus’, ruled by the Prince Oleg, and Rurik’s descendants.